 There are several other aspects of Financial Portfolio Investment.
 A steady inflow of such investments indicates a robust stock market.
 Global analysts follow these developments with care as they signify the current economic status of a country.

-Finally, FPIs offer investors the freedom to diversify their portfolio internationally.
+Finally, FPIs offer investors the freedom to diversify their portfolios internationally.
 A portfolio investor can also take advantage of exchange rate differences.
-Thus, an investor from an economically challenged country can invest heavily in a foreign country which has a much stronger currency, thereby making sizeable profits.
+Thus, an investor from an economically challenged country can invest heavily in a foreign country that has a much stronger currency, thereby making sizeable profits.

 There are several substantial differences between these two channels of foreign investments.
 The major ones are as follows –

-FPIs have several advantages and disadvantages.
+FPIs have several benefits and downsides.
 The most common ones include the following –